transhapHigsn/opaapp/README.md

 # OpaApp

-Go Fiber webserver with integration to OPA
+Go Fiber webserver for learning different technologies

-Note: Integration with OPA is wip. 😅
+Note: I have gone from implementing a Rest API with Open Policy Agent (OPA) to implementing:

+- OpenTelemetry using LightStep
+- Open Policy Agent
+- Postgres

+I think I still haven't strayed far enough, but soon I will be.
+This is what i'm thinking to add in this project:

+- OpenAPI
+- Pub/Sub

 ## Run server